Fred Archer (jockey): Death

 Because of his height (5 ft 10in/1.78 m) Archer had to diet far more than other jockeys.
-His racing weight was 8st 10 lb in later years, and to keep to it he used Turkish baths, abstained almost totally from solid food, and used alkaline medicines to purge.
+His racing weight was 8st 10 lb in later years, and to keep to it he used Victorian Turkish baths, abstained almost totally from solid food, and used alkaline medicines to purge.
 A Newmarket doctor, JR Wright, created a special purgative which became known as "Archer's Mixture", which he drank by the sherry glass.
 His diet consisted of half an orange, a sardine and a nip of champagne, or castor oil, a biscuit and a small champagne at midday, and he once left the dining room on the sight of a steak and kidney pie.
 He was a poor walker, and could hardly run, which reduced his ability to lose weight through exercise.

-In October 1886, he had to lose 6 lbs over two days for his first and, ultimately, only ride in Ireland—Cambusmore for Lord Londonderry in the Lieutenant's Plate at The Curragh, a race he won easily.
+In October 1886, he had to lose 6 lbs over two days for his first and, ultimately, only ride in Ireland: Cambusmore for Lord Londonderry in the Lieutenant's Plate at the Curragh, a race he won easily.
 On his return, he wasted down to 8st 7 lb for the Cambridgeshire by going three days without food.
 This was still 1 lb overweight and cost him the race on St Mirin, as he was beaten by a head.
 The afternoon was very cold, and he fell seriously ill.
 He still undertook engagements at Brighton and on the first day at Lewes on the Thursday, but here he is reported to have "taken a chill" which "developed into fever of a typhoid character", forcing him to return home.
 He was declared ill on the Saturday, and by Sunday he was in a state of high fever.

 The next day, Monday 8 November 1886, he was at his residence, Falmouth House, Newmarket, under medical supervision.
 About 2.25pm his sister, Mrs Colman, visited him in his room and he asked her to send the nurse away.
 Colman was looking out of the window when Archer got out of bed.
 She then heard him say "Are they coming?" and saw he had the gun in his hand.
 She sprang towards him, and while she was struggling with him, he put the gun in his mouth and fired the revolver.
 He died bleeding in her arms, the bullet having passed out of the back of his neck.
 The doctor was on the scene very quickly and pronounced him dead.
 The verdict of the jury at the inquest was: "That the deceased committed suicide whilst in a state of unsound mind".
 His death at the age of 29 occurred on 8 November 1886; his wife had died on 7 November, two years earlier.